-Tipu’s Tiger, commissioned in the 1790s by Tipu Sultan, ruler of Mysore in South India (1782-1799), is one of the V&A’s most famous and fascinating objects.
+'Tippoo's Tiger' was made for Tipu Sultan, ruler of Mysore in South India from 1782 to 1799.
+It is one of the V&A’s most famous and intriguing objects.